robindemourat/cassiopeia-archive/README.md

 Cassiopeia-archive is scaffolded with yeoman-angular-fullstack generator.

+Back-end uses express and oboe for data management.

-For this long-term, lightweight version, data is contained in simple json files being loaded and processed by the server, and served through two API endpoints.
+For this long-term, lightweight version, data is contained in simple json files being streamed and processed by the server, and then repurposed and served through two API endpoints.

-Front-end uses angular & d3 - with which a specific "nova visualization" layout has been written (reusable !).
+Front-end uses angular & d3 - in which a specific "nova visualization" layout has been written (reusable !).

 # API

-Cors enabled, enjoy.
+CORS enabled, enjoy but be nice.

 ## Get global timeline

-For this archive version, it's just serving a json file (but if needed  the app can generate it on the go - check /server/app.js)
+For this archive version, the app is just serving the content of a json file (but if needed  the app can generate it on the go - check /server/app.js)

 ```
 GET api/globaltimeline